article banner

 Transfer pricing rules

-• The TP rules apply to UK taxpayers, including UK branches of overseas companies and is a self-assessment regime.
+• The transfer pricing legislation apply to UK taxpayers, including UK branches of overseas companies and there is a self-assessment regime, ie the onus is on the taxpayer to confirm its transfer pricing meets the standard or to adjust its tax return accordingly.

 OECD guidance